472.0366 Elevation certificates; requirements for surveyors and mappers.

-(1) The board shall consist of nine members, six of whom shall be registered surveyors and mappers primarily engaged in the practice of surveying and mapping, one of whom shall be a registered surveyor and mapper with the designation of photogrammetrist, and two of whom shall be laypersons who are not and have never been surveyors and mappers or members of any closely related profession or occupation.
+(1) The board shall consist of nine members, seven of whom shall be registered surveyors and mappers primarily engaged in the practice of surveying and mapping and two of whom shall be laypersons who are not and have never been surveyors and mappers or members of any closely related profession or occupation.

 (2) Members shall be appointed by the Commissioner of Agriculture, subject to confirmation by the Senate.

 (a) Members shall be appointed for 4-year terms, and such terms shall expire on October 31.
 However, a term of less than 4 years may be used to ensure that no more than 3 members’ terms expire during the same calendar year.

 (b) A member whose term has expired shall continue to serve on the board until such time as a replacement is appointed.
 A vacancy on the board must be filled for the unexpired portion of the term in the same manner as the original appointment.
 A member may not serve for more than the remaining portion of a previous member’s unexpired term plus two consecutive 4-year terms of the member’s own appointment thereafter.